 Little figures and animals fashioned in soft fleece resembling half-stuffed toys are the players in her game.
 However, these are far from sentimental trophies; the comfort of fabric is checked by the cold contours of copper and steel.
 Her toys are armed with claws, horns and beaks, belying their apparent vulnerability and giving them an air of comic menace.
 Others disappear against identically coloured or patterned backgrounds, an elaborate game of hide-and-seek perhaps, or a strategy of camouflage or self-negation?
 Adaption, mimicry and mirroring: strategies of integration and assimilation.
 In another group of works, doorways deliberately screened or blocked negate the idea of welcome or the homely.

-This is the first major exhibition of new work produced over the last ten years by an artist whose concerns with cultural exclusivity remain as pertinent as ever.
+Hiding Out is the first major exhibition of new work produced over the last ten years by an artist whose concerns with cultural exclusivity remain as pertinent as ever.

 (by Neil Walker)